Last updated April 6, 2021.

 We recognize some people have privileges and resources that allow them to choose how and when to interact in person, while others must work to provide the goods, services, and care we depend on.

-Right now, you are allowed to participate in most in-person social activities with prevention precautions, and activities that are open should follow guidelines aimed at lowering the potential for disease spread.
+Right now, you are allowed to participate in most in-person social activities with prevention precautions.
+Activities that are open should follow guidelines aimed at lowering the potential for disease spread.

-While there is no way to ensure zero risk of infection, the suggestions here are to help empower you to make the best decisions -- to weigh the health risks to yourself and others with the benefits to your personal social, emotional, and physical needs, and the needs of others in the economy.
-Activities listed are limited to optional in-person activities and do not include work, education, or child care/camp options as those are often not optional.
+While there is no way to ensure zero risk of infection, the suggestions here are meant to help empower you to make the best decisions -- to weigh the health risks to yourself and others with the benefits to your social, emotional, and physical needs, and the needs of others in the economy.
+Activities listed are limited to optional in-person activities and do not include work, education, or child care, as those are often not optional.

 When deciding whether to participate in an in-person social activity, consider:

 - What are the local orders in the community?

 - Do you or people you live with have any extra risk of serious illness from COVID-19?